takumishibaike/takumishibaike.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my academic website"
+title: "Main Page"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+# Welcome to my academic website

 I will be joining the European University Institute, Italy, as a [Max Weber Fellow](https://www.eui.eu/ServicesAndAdmin/AcademicService/Fellowships/MaxWeberFellowships) in September 2020.